lahdirakram/csv-to-oracle-import/README.md

 # HOW
   ## In oracle database
-  1. create your table in oracle data base lets call it employe
+  - Create your table in oracle data base lets call it employe.
   ## The control file
-  2. create a new .ctl file anf fill it like this
+  - Create a new .ctl file anf fill it like this .
     1. ```load data```                      //loading the data
     2. ```infile'path to your .csv file```  //that exists in the file specified in the path
     3. ```into table employe```              //into the table employe that ce have created before